thobbyAk/cerulean/README.md

 ## Deployed on Vercel

-This application is deploued on vercel [Cerulean Blue](https://cerulean.vercel.app/)
+This application is deployed on vercel [Cerulean Blue](https://cerulean.vercel.app/)